LDiazN/ArmorBlasting/README.md

 This is how the UVs look like in Blender for the robot armor.
 Every part shares the same UV map and texture so that there is no overlapping on unwrapping.

 <p align="center">
    <img src="https://github.com/LDiazN/ArmorBlasting/assets/41093870/33aa7a2a-5e7d-4e4a-a296-599859144818" alt="UV Editing in Blender"/>
 </p>

 ## Fading mesh update

+The `TimeDamageRenderTarget` is a temporal damage map, so its content will change over time.
+This change must be implemented as a continous update function in some way.
+For this reason I start a timer on `BeginPlay` in the `BlastableComponent` that will update the render target every 10 ms, at a rate of ~10fps.
+It's important to not raise the update ratio too high to prevent blowing up the GPU with draw calls.

 ## Armor Material